adoliver/notes/ada.md

 # assistance technology bugs
 Even popular ADA tools like apple's voice tool have errors implementing ada w3 standards.
-This is a list of the IE6-reminiscent problems of the ADA world.
+This is a list of the IE6-reminiscent problems of the ADA world as I encounter them.
 * aria-labelledby
 	* Not consistently supported.
 You will need to hard code aria-label instead.
 	* Specifically OSX and iOS does not register Landmark names when aria-labelledby is used.